What Is An Executive Phishing Attack? And How To Protect Against Them

 If your business domain isn't hardened in-line with industry best practices, attackers may be able to masquerade as someone within your business (e.g. an executive) and spoof your domain.

 Attackers will typically abuse issues within your SPF and DMARC records to perform these attacks.
-One commonly abused misconfiguration is an inadequately hardened DMARC record which can enable what's referred to as an SPF-bypass attack.
+One commonly abused misconfiguration is an inadequately hardened DMARC record, which can enable what's referred to as an SPF-bypass attack.
 An SPF-bypass attack works by creating misaligned sender information in the message envelope and body.
-Depending on the email client in-use the victim may see differing information but it typically makes the sender address look legitimate.
+Depending on the email client, the victim may see differing information, but it typically makes the sender's address look legitimate.

 If you're wondering whether your business domain is vulnerable to this type of attack, the team at CanIPhish have created a free domain scanning tool which can detect these vulnerabilities, along with 12 others.